JaivardhanPadhy/Brainwave-AI/README.md

 ## <a name="contributing"> Contributing</a>
-We welcome contributions to the Saas-Podcast-Platform!
+We welcome contributions to the Brainwave-AI Platform!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.
 Follow these steps to contribute:

 1.Fork the repository.
    - Create a new branch